freenas/freenas-docs/userguide/intro.rst

 * The :ref:`Export/Disconnect Pool <ExportDisconnect a Pool>` dialog shows system services that are affected by the export action.

+* The dataset :ref:`permissions editor <Setting Permissions>` has been redesigned.
+The :guilabel:`ACL Type`, :guilabel:`Apply User`, :guilabel:`Apply Group`, and :guilabel:`Apply Access Mode` fields have been removed and :guilabel:`Traverse` has been added.

 * :guilabel:`ACL Mode` has been added to the
   :ref:`Add Dataset advanced mode <zfs_dataset_opts_tab>`.